 So, start an objective conversation to confirm your observations, but don’t be pushy or questioning.
 For instance, “Hey, you seem a little down lately.
 Is everything okay?’
 Ease into the conversation and make it about them.

 Don’t force them if they don’t want to talk about it.
 Remember: the conversation is not about you.
 Just reassure them that you’re there for them and willing to listen whenever they’re ready to talk.

 On the flip side, if they decide to talk about their feelings, don’t be quick to jump in and offer unsolicited advice.
 Instead, ask them what they need, like, “I’m here for you.
 Do you need advice, reassurance, or just want me to listen?”

 Also, listen actively and don’t judge.
-Again, this is about your friend and not you.
+This is about your friend and not you.

 This is one of the best ways to help a friend with depression.
 Knowing what depression entails will help you better understand your friend and support them in ways that matter.
 So, read everything about depression — its causes, types of depression, and how to deal with it.

 If you find out that your friend is depressed, help them seek help from a mental health professional.
 Make them understand that going to therapy doesn’t mean they’re insane or weak, and reassure them that they have your support.

 By the way, therapy isn’t like taking Paracetamol for a headache.
 A therapist won’t snap their finger and cure depression instantly.
 Instead, therapy will help them understand what they’re experiencing and how to cope.